Teaching-myself-Godot/rewriting-zelia-tutorial/day-3.md

 Today we're going to add Zelia's casting sprites to her script.

+Want to start from here?

+Clone or download the result of day 2 from [github](https://github.com/Teaching-myself-Godot/godot-zelia/tree/after-day-2)

+## Learning goals

+- Determine the angle between the Zelia sprite and the mouse cursor
+- Determine the angle of the `L-stick`
+- Using `rad_to_deg` to determing the correct casting sprite for aiming
+- Code refactor to tidy up code and make it more maintainable

 ## The steps for today

 1. [Assign casting buttons](#assign-casting-buttons)